Johannes A. Jehle

 Johannes A. Jehle (born 1961, Illertissen, West Germany) is a German scientist for insect virology, and plant protection.
 The focus of his research is the use of microorganisms and viruses for biological control of insect pests and the development of sustainable methods for plant protection.
 He heads the Institute for Biological Plant Control of the Julius Kühn-Institut in Darmstadt and is an adjunct Professor at the Technical University Darmstadt.
 He was President of the Society of Invertebrate Pathology in 2016/2018.

 Education

 Jehle attended secondary school Kolleg der Schulbrueder in Illertissen, from where he graduated in 1980.
-After studying biology at universities in Ludwig Maximilian University of Munich and Goettingen University with an emphasis on botany, phytopathology, and statistics he undertook a six-month field study on indigenous medicinal plants and healing methods in West Africa.
-From 1989 to 1993, he completed postgraduate studies in plant protection at Goettingen University and worked on his thesis "Safety Aspects of geneic Engineering: the Relationships and Variability of the Genomes of Cryptophlebia leucotrata granulovirus and des Cydia pomonella granulovirus" at the Centre for Agriculture and Forestry in Braunschweig.
+After studying biology at LMU Munich and the University of Göttingen with an emphasis on botany, phytopathology, and statistics he undertook a six-month field study on indigenous medicinal plants and healing methods in West Africa.
+From 1989 to 1993, he completed postgraduate studies in plant protection at the University of Göttingen and worked on his thesis "Safety Aspects of Genetic Engineering: the Relationships and Variability of the Genomes of Cryptophlebia leucotrata granulovirus and des Cydia pomonella granulovirus" at the Centre for Agriculture and Forestry in Braunschweig.
 He obtained the doctoral degree Dr. rer. nat. in 1994 from the Technical University of Braunschweig.